felixfaire/Cinder-ARKit/README.md

 Calling run() on the Session will cause it to update in the background.
 You can pause the session by calling pause().

 ### - AR Camera View and Projection matrices:
 These allow you to track your phones real world 3D position and orientation in virtual 3D space.
+All matrix translation units are in real world meters.

 ### - Anchors:
 You can add tracked 3D positions (including their orientation) to your scene relative to the current camera position.